hineios/FAtiMA-DST/README.md

 # FAtiMA-DST
 Use [FAtiMA-Toolkit](https://github.com/GAIPS-INESC-ID/FAtiMA-Toolkit) to create agents for [Don't Starve Together](http://store.steampowered.com/app/322330/Dont_Starve_Together/).
+This repository contains the source code for the Steam's Workshop mod [FAtiMA-DST](http://steamcommunity.com/sharedfiles/filedetails/?id=1339264854).
 This repository aims to provide an integration of FAtiMA-Toolkit with Don't Starve Together (DST), allowing anybody to create agents for DST.

 **Notes**: